-Disclosure Requirement Disclosure Location Table 5 - Credit Risk: General Disclosures • Qualitative: (a) The general qualitative disclosure requirement with respect to credit risk (excluding counterparty credit risk disclosed in accordance with Table 6 to § 324.63), including: (1) Policy for determining past due or delinquency status; (2) Policy for placing loans on nonaccrual; (3) Policy for returning loans to accrual status; (4) Definition of and policy for identifying impaired loans (for financial accounting purposes); (5) Description of the methodology that the entity uses to estimate its allowance for loan and lease losses, including statistical methods used where applicable; (6) Policy for charging-off uncollectible amounts; and (7) Discussion of the FDIC-supervised institution's credit risk management policy.
+Disclosure Requirement Disclosure Location able 5 - Credit Risk: General Disclosures Qualitative: (a) The general qualitative disclosure requirement with respect to credit risk (excluding counterparty credit risk disclosed in accordance with Table 6 to § 324.63), including: (1) Policy for determining past due or delinquency status; (2) Policy for placing loans on nonaccrual; (3) Policy for returning loans to accrual status; (4) Definition of and policy for identifying impaired loans (for financial accounting purposes); (5) Description of the methodology that the entity uses to estimate its allowance for loan and lease losses, including statistical methods used where applicable; (6) Policy for charging-off uncollectible amounts; and (7) Discussion of the FDIC-supervised institution's credit risk management policy.
 Form 10-K: Note 1.
-Basis of Presentation Originated loans and leases NPAs ACL Item 7 - MD&A Lending activities Risk Management Pillar 3 Regulatory Capital Disclosures: Credit Risk Quantitative: Forme 40.0: (b) Total credit risk exposures and average credit risk exposures, after accounting offsets in accordance with GAAP, without taking into account the effects of credit risk mitigation techniques (for example, collateral and netting not permitted under GAAP), over the period categorized by major types of credit exposure.
-For example, FDIC-supervised institutions could use categories similar to that used for financial statement purposes.
-Such categories might include, for instance: Form 10-Q: Consolidated Balance Sheet Note 4.
+Basis of Presentation Originated loans and leases NPAs ACL Item 7 - MD&A Lending activities Risk Management Pillar 3 Regulatory Capital Disclosures: Credit Risk (b) Total credit risk exposures and average credit risk exposures, after accounting Form 10-Q: (b) rotat noise the second and an end of the second and the second Consolidated Balance Sheet Note 4.
 Investment Securities Note 5.
 Loans and ACL Note 14.
 Commitments and Contingencies Note 15.
-Fair Value Disclosures Loans, off-balance sheet commitments, and other non-derivative off-balance sheet exposures; Debt securities; and OTC derivatives.
-Note 16.
-Derivative Financial Instruments Item 2 - MD&A - Table 1 Item 2 - MD&A - Table 6 (c) Geographic distribution of exposures, categorized in significant areas by major types of credit exposure.
-Pillar 3 Regulatory Capital Disclosures: Table 5-1 Table 5-2 Pillar 3 Regulatory Capital Disclosures: Coographic Disclosures: Geographic Disclosures Table 5-3 Table 5-4 Table 5-5 US Treasury, Agency, and Municipal Securities Counterparty Credit Risk Related Disclosures (d) Industry or counterparty type distribution of exposures, categorized by major types of credit exposure.
-Pillar 3 Regulatory Capital Disclosures: Industry Disclosures Table 5-6 Counterparty Credit Risk Related Disclosures (e) By major industry or counterparty type: Form 10-Q: (1) Amount of impaired loans for which there was a related allowance under GAAP; (2) A state of the state of Note 5.
-Loans and ACL (2) Amount of impaired loans for which there was no related allowance under GAAP; (2) Amount of leans past due 00 dous and an appagement.
-Pillar 3 Regulatory Capital Disclosures: Industry Disclosures Table 5-6 (3) Amount of loans past due 90 days and on nonaccrual; (4) Amount of loans past due 90 days and still consider.
-(4) Amount of loans past due 90 days and still accruing; (5) The balance in the allowance for loan and lease losses at the end of each period, disaggregated on the basis of the entity's impairment method.
+Fair Value Disclosures (1) Loans, off-balance sheet commitments, and other non-derivative off-balance sheet exposures; (2) Delta and it is a statement of the sheet exposure of the sheet exposure Note 16.
+Derivative Financial Instruments Item 2 - MD&A - Table 1 (2) Debt securities; and Item 2 - MD&A - Table 6 (3) OTC derivatives.(c) Geographic distribution of exposures, categorized in significant areas by major types Pillar 3 Regulatory Capital Disclosures: Table 5-1 Table 5-2 Pillar 3 Regulatory Capital Disclosures: of credit exposure.
+Geographic Disclosures Table 5-3 Table 5-4 Table 5-5 US Treasury, Agency, and Municipal Securities Counterparty Credit Risk Related Disclosures (d) Industry or counterparty type distribution of exposures, categorized by major types of credit exposure.
+Pillar 3 Regulatory Capital Disclosures: Industry Disclosures Table 5-6 Counterparty Credit Risk Related Disclosures (e) By major industry or counterparty type: Form 10-Q: Amount of impaired loans for which there was a related allowance under GAAP; Amount of impaired loans for which there was a related allowance under Note 5.
+Loans and ACL (2) Amount of impaired loans for which there was no related allowance under GAAP; (2) Amount of the second se Pillar 3 Regulatory Capital Disclosures: Industry Disclosures Table 5-6 (3) Amount of loans past due 90 days and on nonaccrual;(4) Amount of loans past due 90 days and on nonaccrual; (4) Amount of loans past due 90 days and still accruing; (5) The balance in the allowance for loan and lease losses at the end of each period, disaggregated on the basis of the entity's impairment method.
 To disaggregate the information required on the basis of impairment methodology, an entity shall separately disclose the amounts based on the requirements in GAAP; and (6) Charge-offs during the period. (f) Amount of impaired loans and, if available, the amount of past due loans categorized by significant geographic areas including, if practical, the amounts of allowances related to each geographical area, further categorized as required by GAAP.
 Pillar 3 Regulatory Capital Disclosures: Geographic Disclosures Table 5-3 Table 5-4 Table 5-5